nicolasfueceo/vulcan/src_documentation.md

     try:
         initial_message = (
             "Team, let's begin our analysis.\n"
-            "- **Analysts (QuantitativeAnalyst, PatternSeeker, DataRepresenter):** Your goal is to explore the data and use the `add_insight_to_report` tool to log your findings.\n"
+            "- **Analysts (QuantitativeAnalyst, PatternSeeker, DataRepresenter):** Explore the data and use the `add_insight_to_report` tool to log findings.
+When you believe enough insights have been gathered, prompt the Hypothesizer to finalize hypotheses.
+Do NOT call `TERMINATE` yourself for this reason.\n"
-            "- **Hypothesizer:** Your role is to monitor the conversation.
-Once enough insights have been gathered, your job is to synthesize them and call the `finalize_hypotheses` tool.\n\n"
+            "- **Hypothesizer:** Only you can end the discovery phase by calling the `finalize_hypotheses` tool.
+Listen for cues from the team, and when prompted (or when you believe enough insights are present), synthesize the insights and call `finalize_hypotheses`.\n\n"
+            "**IMPORTANT:** The discovery phase ends ONLY when the Hypothesizer calls `finalize_hypotheses`.
+All other agents should prompt the Hypothesizer when ready, but only the Hypothesizer can end the phase.\n\n"
             "Let the analysis begin."
         )
         user_proxy.initiate_chat(manager, message=initial_message, session_state=session_state)